Spectrum of equivariant cohomology as a fixed point scheme: Extensions: Singular varieties and total zero schemes

 We suspect that the description of equivariant cohomology as the ring of regular functions on the total zero scheme might still hold in a larger generality.
-For example, one could presume that a sufficiently regular torus action might lead to such a description, even without embedding torus in a larger solvable group (as in Section \ref{solvsec}).
-Here we prove this equality for GKM (Goresky--Kottwitz--MacPherson) spaces (\cite{GKM}), whose equivariant cohomology we know.
+For example, one could presume that a sufficiently regular torus action might lead to such a description, even without embedding the torus in a larger solvable group (as in Section~\ref{solvsec}).
+Here we prove this equality for GKM spaces (see \cite{GKM}), whose equivariant cohomology we know.